Nepal earthquake survivors turn to rebuilding homes and lives

 Kathmandu is a city of migrants, and in the days after the quake tens of thousands of Nepalis left for family homes in distant villages.
 Soon, a place famed for its bustling, narrow streets was eerily deserted.

-A farmer from Dhading, a town close to the quake's epicenter, he survived unscathed.
+A farmer from Dhading, a town close to the quake's epicentre, he survived unscathed.

 Doctors suspect a skull fragment was lodged in her brain.